-- Chemists use a chemical formula to show the number of each type of atom or ion in a compound. - Organic compounds contain at least two carbon atoms combined with atoms of one or more other element, such as table sugar and methane.
-All other compounds, except methane (CH4), are called inorganic compounds, such water. - Complex carbohydrates, such as cellulose and starch, consist of two or more monomers of simple sugars, such as glucose. - Proteins are formed by monomers called amino acids. - Nucleic acids (DNA and RNA) are formed by monomers called nucleotides. - Lipids, which include fats and waxes, are not all made of monomers, but are a fourth type of macromolecule essential for life. - Cells are the smallest and most fundamental structural and functional units of life. - Within some DNA molecules are certain sequences of nucleotides called genes.
-Each of these distinct pieces of DNA contains instructions, called genetic information, for making specific proteins.
-Each of these coded units of genetic information concerns a specific trait, or characteristic, passed on from parents to offspring during reproduction.
-Thousands of genes, in turn, make up a single chromosome, a DNA molecule combined with proteins. - Matter is anything that has mass and takes up space.
-It can exist in three physical states: solid, liquid, and gas and two chemical forms: elements and compounds.
+- An organic compound contains at least two carbon atoms combined with atoms of one or more other elements. - One example of an organic compound is glucose (C6H5O6).
+Another is methane (CH4). - Three major types of organic polymers are complex carbohydrates such as cellulose and starch, proteins, which play many vital roles in the body, and nucleic acids such as RNA and DNA.

-- High-quality matter is highly concentrated, is typically found near the earth's surface, and has great potential for use as a resource, coal for example.
-Low-quality matter is not highly concentrated, is often located deep underground or dispersed in the ocean or atmosphere, and usually has little potential for use as a resource, a salt solution for example. - 7.
+- Within some DNA molecules are certain sequences of nucleotides called genes.
+Each of these distinct pieces of DNA contains instructions, or codes, called genetic information, for making specific proteins.
+Each of these coded units of genetic information leads to a specific trait, or characteristic, passed on from parents to offspring during reproduction in an animal or plant.
+In turn, thousands of genes make up a single chromosome, a double-helix DNA molecule wrapped around one or more proteins. - 7.
 Distinguish between a physical change and a chemical change (chemical reaction) and give an example of each.
 What is a nuclear change?
-Explain the differences among radioactive decay, nuclear fission, and nuclear fusion.
-What is the law of conservation of matter and why is it important?
+Define and explain the differences among natural radioactive decay, nuclear fission, and nuclear fusion.
+What is the law of conservation of matter?